 SASE and its network security component, Secure Service Edge, is an essential cornerstone of most enterprises’ digital transition.
 SSE combines cybersecurity technologies and concepts like ZTNA to deliver internet access security and network access management.
 This allows the development of a future-focused approach to an organization’s cybersecurity for growing modern businesses.

-NordLayer helps to reduce risks associated with hybrid work or globally distributed workforces.
+NordLayer's ZTNA solutions help to reduce risks associated with hybrid work or globally distributed workforces.
 As a complimentary addition to your IT infrastructure, it enhances network access control by segmenting the user base through Virtual Private Gateways and filtering out malicious websites from the employees’ browsing.

 Get in touch with our experts today, and learn how NordLayer could improve your network security with a click of a button.